 The reason why exercise won’t guarantee significant weight loss, if any at all, is because if you don’t eat enough to compensate for the extra energy your body is using (as explained earlier), your metabolism adjusts to save energy.
 Sometimes the amount you need to eat to compensate is close to the same amount that was burned in the first place.
 You might also compensate by expending less energy than you normally would have throughout your day.
 For example, you may sit more instead of stand, you may go to bed early, or you may lounge around at home more.
 This is because exercise, mainly over-exercising, can actually make you feel more tired because the body is trying to make up for the loss of fuel.
 You may also eat more calories in your day than you normally would.
 This will negate any extra calorie burn you received from the exercise in the first place.

 How Much Should You Exercise for Optimal Weight Loss?

 The amount of exercise a person should get can vary from person to person.
 Health professionals suggest 30 minutes a day or about 300 calories burned.
 This is a good guideline to stick to.
-Don’t give into the hype of reality television shows and the extreme amount of exercise a day they showcase.
+Don’t give into the hype of reality television shows, and the extreme amount of exercise for weight loss they showcase.
 If the goal is to lose weight, hopefully it’s also to keep it off.
 Not only is it unhealthy and dangerous to put your body through all of that stress, it’s also unrealistic and impossible to keep up.
 You don’t even need to workout everyday.
 The body needs rest and the focus on losing weight should be placed more on calorie reduction while seeing exercise as a small bonus.

 Signs You Might Be Over-Exercising